abhip64/quadruped_v2/README.md

 The project has been developed  on an Intel i5 dual core laptop running Ubuntu 16.04.
 The following versions of software were used

  - ROS Kinetic
- - Gazebo v9
+ - Gazebo 9.5

-> Kindly note that the code has not been tested and validated for any other
+> Kindly note that the code has not been tested and validated for any other versions of the above mentioned software.

 ## Current Status of the Project
 The project is under active development.
 Currently
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3NTIwNTYzNSwyMDI3MTE2MzUxXX0=
+eyJoaXN0b3J5IjpbNzQzNzI0ODc4LDIwMjcxMTYzNTFdfQ==
 -->